Persistent redness, flushing and sensitivity — calmed with the right clinical approach.

 Rosacea is estimated to affect over 400 million people worldwide.
 It is most common in fair-skinned individuals of Northern European descent, though it can affect any skin type and may be underdiagnosed in darker skin tones.
 It typically appears between the ages of 30 and 50, and while it affects both men and women, women are diagnosed more frequently.
 Men who develop rosacea tend to have more severe symptoms, including the phymatous subtype.
 The condition is more common than many people realise, and greater awareness is helping more sufferers to seek effective treatment.

 LED therapy using red and near-infrared wavelengths provides a soothing, anti-inflammatory treatment that helps to calm rosacea-affected skin, reduce redness, and promote healing.
-It is an excellent standalone treatment for milder symptoms or as a complement to laser treatments.
-For the papulopustular subtype, gentle chemical peels can help to clear bumps and improve skin texture without irritating the sensitive rosacea-prone skin.
-Our practitioners select formulations specifically suited to reactive skin.
+It sits in the supporting calm-and-recovery tier alongside Fotona vascular and Laser Genesis sessions.
+For the papulopustular subtype, gentle chemical peels can help to clear bumps and improve skin texture without irritating sensitive rosacea-prone skin — our practitioners select formulations specifically suited to reactive skin.

 Mesotherapy delivers calming, anti-inflammatory, and skin-strengthening ingredients directly into the skin, helping to reduce reactivity and improve the skin's barrier function.
 Profhilo can enhance skin hydration and quality, supporting the skin's ability to cope with triggers and reducing the tendency to flare.